 The PDCWG is responsible for coordinating with ERCOT and other ERCOT working groups as appropriate to identify and recommend measures to support the Protocols, Operating Guides, Other Binding Documents, NERC Reliability Standards and performance criteria.
 The PDCWG will also investigate and recommend solutions to frequency control problems including those that may lead to stability issues that should be analyzed with DWG.

-Membership shall consist of representatives from Qualified Scheduling Entities (QSEs) representing Resources, including, but not limited to those that deploy Ancillary Services and Resource Entities.
+Membership shall consist of representatives from Qualified Scheduling Entities (QSEs) representing Resources, including, but not limited to those that deploy Ancillary Services, Resource Entities, and Transmission Service Providers (TSPs).
 Representation by ERCOT and the Texas Reliability Entity (Texas RE) is required.
 Public Utility Commission of Texas (PUCT), NERC and any other appropriate governing agency may be represented.
 ERCOT PDCWG meetings will include both open and closed sessions.
 Participation in open sessions is not limited to particular types of individuals.

 Any prospective member must sign the appropriate ERCOT Non-Disclosure Agreement (NDA) and receive approval from ERCOT.
 To facilitate this process, you may email the ERCOT Legal department at NDA@ercot.com.
 Any prospective member must also agree to the terms of the Antitrust Admonition.